Chasing Salmon on Prince of Wales Island

 - Silver Salmon – July through September

-There are no King Salmon runs in the river systems on the island, but the offshore King Salmon fishery surrounding the island is legendary.
-If you visit the island and are interested in world-class offshore salmon fishing, I recommend considering Prince of Wales Sportfishing or Waterfall Resort for saltwater charters.
+There are no King Salmon runs in the river systems on the island, yet the offshore King Salmon fishery surrounding the island is legendary.
+Furthermore, if you visit the island and are interested in world-class offshore salmon fishing, I recommend considering Prince of Wales Sportfishing or Waterfall Resort for saltwater charters.

 Safe travels and Tight Lines!
 Don’t forget to share your photos and videos and tag them with “#mypaxis”.